Is your LG TV showing a “No Signal” error message and you’re wondering how to fix it?

 Check In and Out Labels On The TV

-There are two HDMI ports on any LG TV: in and out.
+There are two HDMI ports on LG TV’s: in and out.
 Both of these serve completely different purposes!

-HDMI In means it’s receiving a signal.
+HDMI In means it’s receiving an input signal.
 This is where your HDMI cable should be plugged in.

-On the other hand, HDMI Out means it’s sending a signal.
+On the other hand, HDMI Out means it’s sending an output signal.
 This is where you can send the picture from your TV to another device.

 Restart Your LG TV